Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Demonstrate:

-Acting as an “expert”, i.e. ask questions and provide criticisms (when presenting others) based on the established criteria for evaluating the results and the process.
+Act as an “expert”, i.e. Ask questions and provide criticism (when presenting to others) based on established criteria for evaluating results and process.

 Act as an expert.

 As practice has shown, design and research activities are very relevant and effective.
-Combination various kinds children's activities in the interaction of adults and children in one whole - the project, consolidates the skills of pupils, helps them discover and learn about the surrounding reality much faster and deeper.
-Based on the knowledge of children, their observations, impressions obtained in the course of design and research activities; focusing on personal experience child, I try to create an atmosphere of co-creation.
-After all, only by getting each child interested in a specific creative activity, supporting children's curiosity and initiative, can any problem be solved.
-The effectiveness of this approach also lies in the fact that it enables the preschooler to explore and experiment on his own, maintain his curiosity and interest in the problem, and also apply the knowledge gained in a particular activity.
+Combination various types children's activities in the interaction of adults and children in one whole project, consolidates the skills of pupils, helps them discover and understand the surrounding reality much faster and more deeply.
+Based on the children’s knowledge, observations, and impressions obtained during design and research activities; focusing on personal experience child, I try to create an atmosphere of co-creation.
+After all, only by getting each child interested in a specific creative activity, supporting children’s curiosity and initiative, can any problem be solved.
+The effectiveness of this approach also lies in the fact that it gives the preschooler the opportunity to explore and experiment on his own, maintain his curiosity and interest in the problem, and also apply the acquired knowledge in one activity or another.

-Today, the state has set a task to prepare a completely new generation: active, inquisitive.
-And preschool institutions, as the first step in education, already imagine what a kindergarten graduate should be like, what qualities he should possess.
-Modern pedagogical research shows that the main problem of preschool education is the loss of vivacity, the attractiveness of the process of cognition.
-The number of preschool children who do not want to go to school is increasing; the positive motivation for classes has decreased, the performance of children is falling.
+Today the state has set a task to prepare a completely new generation: active, inquisitive.
+And preschool institutions, as the first step in education, already have an idea of what a kindergarten graduate should be like, what qualities he should have.
+Modern pedagogical research shows that the main problem of preschool education is the loss of liveliness and attractiveness of the learning process.
+The number of preschoolers who do not want to go to school is increasing; Positive motivation for classes has decreased, and children’s academic performance is falling.
 How to improve the situation?
-The formation of a new education system focused on entering the global space requires significant changes in the pedagogical theory and practice of preschool institutions, and the improvement of pedagogical technologies.
+The formation of a new education system, focused on entering the global space, requires significant changes in the pedagogical theory and practice of preschool institutions, and the improvement of pedagogical technologies.

-I believe that in the design and research activities, the preschooler gets the opportunity to directly satisfy his inherent curiosity, to streamline his ideas about the world.
-Therefore, I strive to teach not everything, but the main thing, not the sum of facts, but their holistic understanding, not so much to give maximum information, but to teach how to navigate in its flow, to conduct purposeful work to strengthen the developing function of learning, to organize the educational process according to the model of personality-oriented interaction, according to which the child is not the object of education, but the subject of education.
+I believe that in design and research activities, a preschooler gets the opportunity to directly satisfy his inherent curiosity and streamline his ideas about the world.
+Therefore, I strive to teach not everything, but the main thing, not the sum of facts, but their holistic understanding, not so much to give maximum information, but to teach how to navigate in its flow, to carry out targeted work to strengthen the developmental function of learning, to organize the educational process according to the model of student-oriented interaction, according to which the child is not an object of learning, but a subject of education.

 Organization of project activities in kindergarten

-Project activity is project activity only if direct action in a given situation is impossible.
-In other words, if the child wanted to draw a picture, took a pencil, a sheet of paper for this and carried out his plan, then this activity will not be considered a project activity - the child performed all the actions within the framework of traditional productive activity.
+Project activity is project only if direct action in a particular situation is impossible.
+In other words, if a child wanted to draw a picture, took a pencil, a sheet of paper and carried out his plan, then this activity will not be considered a project activity - the child performed all the actions within the framework of traditional productive activities.

-In the course of project activities, a preschooler explores various options for solving a given problem, according to certain criteria, chooses the best way to solve it.
+During project activities, the preschooler explores various options for solving a given problem and, based on certain criteria, chooses the optimal solution.
 For example, a child wants to make a stand for pencils or brushes.
 The implementation of this task in the case of project activities is not carried out immediately.
-First, the preschooler tries to imagine several options for making the stand.
-Since figurative thinking dominates in preschool age, the options for completing the task can be presented in the form of a picture.
-Having created several images, the child holds in his mind a number of options.
+First, the preschooler tries to imagine several options for making a stand.
+Since imaginative thinking dominates in preschool age, options for completing a given task can be presented in the form of a drawing.
+Having created several images, the child holds a number of options in his mind.
 If there are several options, it becomes possible to analyze them by comparing them with each other, identifying their advantages and disadvantages.
 In fact, each such option allows the preschooler to better understand what he is going to do and understand the sequence of actions.
-When making a coaster, a child can use different materials.
+When making a stand, a child can use various materials.
 Therefore, when comparing drawings, the material of the future craft can be taken into account.
-In addition, when comparing drawings, people who will participate in a joint project can be taken into account.
-When organizing project activities, it is necessary to take into account the fact that at preschool age, the child’s intention, as a rule, is far ahead of his technical capabilities.
-In this regard, adults, first of all, parents should assist the preschooler in the implementation of the plan.
-Joint activities allow children and parents to better understand each other, to establish a trusting relationship.
+In addition, when comparing drawings, the people who will be involved in the joint project can be taken into account.
+When organizing project activities, it is necessary to take into account the fact that in preschool age the child’s plan, as a rule, is far ahead of his technical capabilities.
+In this regard, adults, first of all parents, should provide assistance to the preschooler in implementing the plan.
+Joint activities allow children and parents to better understand each other and establish trusting relationships.

 When organizing project activities in kindergarten, teachers may encounter the following problems.

-The discrepancy between the traditional form of organization of the educational process and the nature of the project activity.
+The discrepancy between the traditional form of organization of the educational process and the nature of project activities.

-Traditional pedagogical activity is carried out in the normative space - it is focused on the developed lesson plans, the strict logic of the transition from one part of the program to another, etc. Project activities, as noted above, are carried out in the space of possibilities, where there are no clearly defined norms.
+Traditional pedagogical activity is carried out in a normative space - it is focused on developed lesson notes, the strict logic of transition from one part of the program to another, etc. Project activity, as noted above, is carried out in a space of possibilities where there are no clearly defined norms.
 In this case, both the teacher and the child find themselves in a situation of uncertainty.
-Project activity is focused on exploring as many possibilities as possible in the situation, and not on going through a predetermined (and known to the teacher) path.
-Naturally, it is easier for an educator to follow a rigid program than to constantly look for new non-standard approaches to the educational process.
-Therefore, each teacher should evaluate his readiness for project activities.
+Project activities are focused on exploring as many possibilities as possible in a situation, rather than on following a predetermined (and known to the teacher) path.
+Naturally, it is easier for a teacher to follow a rigid program than to constantly look for new non-standard approaches to the educational process.
+Therefore, each teacher must assess his readiness for project activities.

-Indistinguishability between the subject and object positions of the child.
+Non-distinction between the child's subject and object positions.

 Most preschool teachers are very sensitive to children and support them emotionally.
-However, this emotional support should not translate into a readiness to complete the creative task for the child, whether it be the formulation of a creative idea or the search for possible ways to solve a problem.
+However, this emotional support should not result in a willingness to complete a creative task for the child, be it formulating a creative idea or searching for possible ways to solve a problem.

-The teacher should organize a problem situation for children, but should not offer his own options for solving the problem.
-Otherwise, the child will be in an object position.
+The teacher must organize a problem situation for children, but should not offer his own options for solving the problem.
+Otherwise the child will end up in the object position.

-In project activities, subjectivity means the expression of initiative and the manifestation of independent activity, while the subjectivity of a child can manifest itself in different ways.
-So, a child can express an original idea (that is, not previously expressed by other children) or support and slightly modify the idea of another child.
-In this case, the educator should focus on the originality of the child's idea.
-Let's take an example.
-When discussing gifts for March 8, one boy suggested drawing a postcard for his mother.
-Another supported his idea, saying that he could still draw a postcard for his sister.
-From the point of view of an adult, the same idea was voiced: the creation of a postcard.
-In this case, the teacher can say: “Vasya has already said about postcards.
-Try to think of something else."
-Another way is more productive: you can support the initiative of the second child, emphasizing that no one has yet talked about the postcard to his sister.
-In this case, an adult, firstly, opens up a new space for creative activity (you can find out how postcards for mom and sister differ, you can also remember grandmothers, educators, etc.), and secondly, supports the child’s initiative ( he gets a positive experience of speaking and next time, most likely, he will also express some idea).
-It follows from what has been said that the very fact of the utterance should be supported and positively noted, even if it repeats the utterance of another child.
-This is especially important for passive children who do not have a positive social experience of taking the initiative.
+In project activities, subjectivity means the expression of initiative and the manifestation of independent activity, while the child’s subjectivity can manifest itself in different ways.
+So, a child can express an original idea (that is, not previously expressed by other children) or support and slightly modify another child’s idea.
+In this case, the teacher should focus on the uniqueness of the child’s idea.
+Let's give an example.
+When discussing gifts for March 8, one boy suggested drawing a card for his mother.
+Another supported his idea, saying that he could also draw a card for his sister.
+From an adult's point of view, the same idea was voiced: creating a postcard.
+In this case, the teacher can say: “Vasya already said about postcards.
+Try to come up with something else."
+Another way is more productive: you can support the initiative of the second child, emphasizing that no one has yet told your sister about the postcard.
+In this case, the adult, firstly, opens up a new space for creative activity (you can find out how postcards for mother and sister differ, you can also remember grandmothers, teachers, etc.), and secondly, supports the child’s initiative ( he gets a positive experience of speaking and next time, most likely, he will also express some idea).
+From what has been said, it follows that you need to support and positively celebrate the very fact of the statement, even if it repeats the statement of another child.
+This is especially important for passive children who do not have positive social experience of taking initiative.

-The need to form the subjective position of the teacher.
+The need to form a teacher’s subjective position.

-It is impossible to develop the child's subjectivity while remaining in a rigid, fixed position.
-The teacher, by virtue of his professional experience and education has fairly stable ideas about how you can and should act in different situations.
-Let's go back to the March 8 gift discussion example.
-Any teacher knows to whom and what gifts can be given on this day, and how to make them.
+It is impossible to develop a child’s subjectivity while remaining in a rigid, fixed position.
+The teacher, by virtue of his professional experience and education has fairly stable ideas about how one can and should act in various situations.
+Let's return to the example of discussing gifts for March 8th.
+Any teacher knows who and what gifts can be given on this day, and how to make them.
 It is clear that children will not immediately be able to come up with original gift.
-But the task of the teacher is not to wait for an unusual solution.
-He must look at the situation already known to him and how to solve the problem from the point of view of the space of possibilities.
+But the teacher’s task is not to wait for an unusual solution.
+He must look at the situation he already knows and how to solve the problem from the point of view of the space of possibilities.

-Project activity is a complex and organized process that involves not partial changes in the methodology of conducting individual classes, but systemic transformations of the entire educational and educational process.
+Project activity is a complexly organized process that involves not partial changes in the methodology of conducting individual classes, but systemic transformations of the entire educational and educational process.
 Obviously, such changes cannot be initiated only by the educator.
-They require the active participation of the administration of the preschool institution.
+They require the active participation of the preschool administration.

-First of all, the changes relate to the mode of the educational process.
-Project activity involves various forms activities of children, logically interconnected by different stages of the implementation of the plan, so it goes beyond the traditional grid of classes in kindergarten.
+First of all, the changes concern the mode of the educational process.
+Project activities involve various shapes activities of children, logically interconnected by different stages of the implementation of the plan, so it goes beyond the traditional grid of activities in kindergarten.

-For designing, it is most convenient to allocate one day in two weeks.
-On this day, the children's lifestyle changes: creative work begins at 11 o'clock (after breakfast and a walk).
-At the same time, it is desirable that both educators participate in project activities, since at first it should be implemented during classes with children in subgroups (5–9 people each).
-Thus, each subgroup of children is engaged in its own project.
+For design classes, it is most convenient to allocate one day every two weeks.
+On this day, the children's routine changes: creative work begins at 11 o'clock (after breakfast and a walk).
+At the same time, it is desirable that both teachers participate in the project activity, since at first it should be implemented during classes with children in subgroups (5-9 people each).
+Thus, each subgroup of children is engaged in their own project.

-Since the project activity involves active analytical and reflective work of the educator (which will be discussed in more detail below), the administration should facilitate the allocation of time and space for special meetings of educators, as well as participate in these meetings.
+Since project activities involve active analytical and reflective work of the educator (which will be discussed in more detail below), the administration should facilitate the allocation of time and space for special meetings of teachers, as well as participate in these meetings.

 Implementation design technology in the educational process requires great organizational efforts from the administration, but at the same time allows:

-Create products that can be presented to society (the level of their originality and social significance increases, which contributes to a more successful positioning of a preschool institution).
+Create products that can be presented to society (the level of their originality and social significance increases, which contributes to a more successful positioning of the preschool institution).

-The creation of a creative group should be initiated by the senior educator with the support of the head.
-To do this, it is necessary to identify the degree of readiness of teachers to participate in project activities, paying attention to whether the teacher wants to:
+The creation of a creative group should be initiated by a senior teacher with the support of the head.
+To do this, it is necessary to identify the degree of readiness of teachers to participate in project activities, paying attention to whether the educator wants:

 Organize new forms of activity for children;